dwwaite/dpr_simulator/README.md

 Things to add in the future

+- [ ] Resize the hit and weapon damage vectors, in case uneven inputs are provided.
 - [ ] Add bonus damage rules (e.g smites)
 - [ ] Add selective bonus damage rules (e.g. brutual critical, smites on criticals)
-- [ ] Add advantage and disadvantage mechanics
-   - [ ] Either flat advantage, or potential for triple advantage ([Elven Accuracy](http://dnd5e.wikidot.com/feat:elven-accuracy))
-   - [ ] Consider adding the Pathfinder hero point system as well?

 ---